-Moved: Ron Pederson Seconded: Sherry Bowlby THAT: the minutes of the Environmental Advisory Committee Meeting of February 7, 2019 be approved as circulated.
+Moved: Ron Pederson Seconded: Sherry Bowlby

+THAT: the minutes of the Environmental Advisory Committee Meeting of

+February 7, 2019 be approved as circulated.

-4. New Business
+- 4. New Business

+- a) April 4, 2019 Presentation by Anne Morris Salmon Arm Ecumenical KAIROS Committee Engine Idling Councillor Lindgren will extend an invitation to Anne Morris of the Salmon Arm Ecumenical KAIROS Committee to present to the Committee at the April 4, 2019.

-5. Presentations
+- 5. Presentations

-a) D. Ramsay and B. Wilson - BC Tomorrow - Dave Ramsay and Barry Wilson of BC Tomorrow provided an overview of the BC Tomorrow planning tool and were available to answer questions from the Committee and the gallery.
+- a) D. Ramsay and B. Wilson BC Tomorrow Dave Ramsay and Barry Wilson of BC Tomorrow provided an overview of the BC Tomorrow planning tool and were available to answer questions from the Committee and the gallery.

-6. Question & Answer
+- 6. Question & Answer

-7. Next meeting - April 4, 2019
+- 7. Next meeting April 4, 2019

+- 8. Adjournment

-Moved: Pauline Waelti Seconded: Barry Wilson THAT: the Environmental Advisory Committee Meeting of March 14, 2019 be adjourned.
+Moved: Pauline Waelti Seconded: Barry Wilson

+THAT: the Environmental Advisory Committee Meeting of March 14, 2019 be adjourned.

 The meeting adjourned at 10: 35 a.m.

-Councillor Sylvia Lindgren, Chair
+Councillor Sylvia Lindgren, Cha